-But, every change is a process, and a divorce is specifically a tough one.
-That’s all ok, it is just the nature of the situation you are in.
+But, every change is a process, and divorce is specifically a tough one.
+That’s all ok; it is just the nature of the situation you are in.
 Eventually, you will get used to these changes, just hold on patiently.

-Being a single mom is one of the most difficult and courageous roles you can take up, it will challenge you and build you into a stronger person day by day.
+Being a single mom is one of the most difficult and courageous roles you can take up; it will challenge you and build you into a stronger person day by day.

-Consider these carefully gathered divorce advice for mothers that are here to help you plan and prepare yourself.
+So if you are looking for divorce tips for moms or help for divorced moms, consider these carefully gathered divorce advice for mothers that are here to help you plan and prepare yourself.
 You can do it.

-Focus on the present moment
+1. Focus on the present moment

 Stop thinking about the future.
 Stop thinking about the past.
 The emotions are too “raw” to be thinking about them now.
-Over-analyzing things leads to one result only, and that is – panic.
+Over-analyzing things lead to one result only, and that is – panic.

 Investigate government programs and all the benefits they provide for single moms.
 Make sure that you have all the information you need to take care of your finances and household.

-Take a moment to mend your money
+3. Take a moment to mend your money

-Thinking about what you can’t provide for your children will only give you headaches.
-So, do your best to stop thinking about how you don’t have enough money to buy your kid a doll or a bicycle.
+For the next divorce advice for mothers, do your best to stop thinking about how you don’t have enough money to buy your kid a doll or a bicycle.
 Most of the kids don’t even remember those things.

 There are so many other ways to provide toys without needing to buy it.
 You could make it together.
 Your kids would like it even more if you spent time together creating it because it’s a memory they will hold on to.

 So, next time you worry about not having enough money, remember that you are already doing everything that your children need for their happiness, you are showing up every day.

-Develop unrealistic optimism
+4. Develop unrealistic optimism

 Because self-doubting and self-loathing isn’t going to get you anywhere.
-Learn to treasure simple moments and, award yourself every evening for surviving another day.
+Learn to treasure simple moments and award yourself every evening for surviving another day.

 You and your kids are a team that fights together and overcomes every obstacle.
 And trust me, these experiences will help develop them into great, resilient, strong, empathetic adults.

-Try best to get along with your ex
+5. Try best to get along with your ex

 No matter how angry you are, don’t show it off in front of your kids.
 Don’t bad-mouth your husband.
 Let your children develop their own opinion of their father.

 Don’t ever make them choose sides or compete for their love.
 Respect the fact that even though he may not be your husband anymore, he still is their father.

-Use all resources available
+6. Use all resources available

-So many people that would be happy to help you, and if they do, it doesn’t mean that you are not doing your job, you are just being smart enough not to exhaust yourself.
+So many people that would be happy to help you, and if they do, it doesn’t mean that you are not doing your job; you are just smart enough not to exhaust yourself.

 Try to connect with other single moms and other members of your local community.
-Not only that you are stronger together, but social support will also have a positive impact on your mind and health.
+Not only that, you are stronger together, but social support will also have a positive impact on your mind and health.

-Don’t forget that you are doing a great job
+7. Don’t forget that you are doing a great job

 So, keep your mind and body optimistic, use all of your resources, make sure that you get educated and don’t worry about unnecessary things, they will only lead you to a state of panic.

-Focus on the present and experiences you share with your kids.
+Focus on the present and the experiences you share with your kids.
 You are an invincible team.
 It may not seem like it, but your ex-husband is a part of that team, too, so make sure that you keep a friendly relationship with him.